KELA (AM)

-Nationally syndicated programs provided by KELA have included The Dan Bongino Show, The Sean Hannity Show, The Ramsey Show with Dave Ramsey, Fox Across America with Jimmy Failla, Coast to Coast AM with George Noory, Red Eye Radio and America in the Morning.
-Most hours begin with world and national news from Fox News Radio.
-Weekends, the station airs some paid brokered programming and repeats of weekday shows.

-KELA's sports programming includes Sports Byline USA on weekday evenings, and on weekends Fox Sports Radio is heard.
-KELA is an affiliate of the Seattle Mariners Radio Network and the Seattle Seahawks Radio Network.
-It also carries the University of Washington Huskies football and basketball, as well as local high school football and basketball games.
+The studios, offices and transmitter are located on South Gold Street in Centralia.

 History

 Under owners Arthur St. John, Cecil Gwinn, and J. Elroy McCaw, the Central Broadcasting Company of Chehalis was incorporated in October 1936, beginning the formation of the station.
 Located on grounds adjoining the Southwest Washington Fairgrounds between the twin cities of Centralia and Chehalis, the early plans for the $35,000 station included operating at 1,000 watts and locating broadcasting studios in both neighboring communities.